 - Candidates who have applied on two occasions in the past and whose applications have not been accepted are not eligible to reapply.

-- All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score of at least 90 (Internet-based test).
+- All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score.
 No application will be considered without a valid official TOEFL score.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
 Visit the TOEFL website for further information.

 - All candidates, except those in law, must submit a recent GRE/GMAT score.
 No application will be considered without a valid official GRE/GMAT score.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
 Visit the GRE website/GMAT website for further information.